Performance Analysis of Superconductor-constriction-Superconductor Transmon Qubits: Conclusion

 \section{Conclusion}

-In summary, we have demonstrated through computation that a short ScS Josephson junction can be used as a drop-in replacement for the SIS tunnel junction in a transmon qubit.
-In the transmon regime ($E_J\gg E_C$), a ScS transmon has 50\% smaller anharmonicity than a SIS transmon, but appreciably lower charge dispersion that provides a significantly higher $T_2$ ceiling.
-Using this analysis, we estimate that high performance ScS transmons can be achieved with constrictions having a normal state resistance of a few kiloohms, which can be made from a thin nanobridge formed in low $T_c$ superconductors using conventional, high-resolution nanofabrication techniques.
-The ScS transmon design allows all components, including constriction junction, capacitor, and resonator, to be fabricated in a single lithography step.
-This is a significant simplification compared to multistep SIS transmon fabrication, and also provides an robust architecture amenable to device post-processing, cleaning, and encapsulation.
+In summary, we have shown through computation that a short ScS Josephson junction can be used as a substitute for the SIS tunnel junction in a transmon qubit.
+In the transmon regime ($E_J\gg E_C$), a ScS transmon has smaller anharmonicity than a SIS transmon, but appreciably lower charge dispersion that provides a significantly higher $T_2$ ceiling.
+Using this analysis, we estimate that high performance ScS transmons can be achieved with narrow constrictions (i.e., $w\ll\xi$) having a normal state resistance of a few kOhms, which can be made from a thin nanobridge formed in low $T_c$, high KI superconductors using conventional, high-resolution nanofabrication techniques.
+The ScS transmon design may allow all components, including constriction junction, capacitor, and resonator, to be fabricated in a single lithography step.
+This is a simplification compared to conventional SIS transmon fabrication, and may provide an architecture amenable to device post-processing, cleaning, and encapsulation.